 We are an innovative clinical-stage gene therapy company with an initial focus on discovering, developing and commercializing novel therapies for severe retinal neurodegenerative diseases.
 We are developing a pipeline of proprietary product candidates to provide patients with a long-lasting cure for severe inherited retinal diseases for which there are no currently approved treatments.
 Our current product candidates are designed to be administered in a single treatment to each eye by intravitreal, or IVT, injection.
-We are leveraging our expertise in ophthalmology, gene therapy and drug development to restore vision by combining a gene therapy-based approach with our proprietary technology platforms of mitochondrial targeting sequence, or MTS, and optogenetics.
+We are leveraging our expertise in ophthalmology, gene therapy and drug development to restore vision by combining a gene therapybased approach with our proprietary technology platforms of mitochondrial targeting sequence, or MTS, and optogenetics.
 We believe our technology platforms have broad applicability both within and outside of ophthalmology as well as central nervous system, or CNS, disorders.
 Our lead product candidate, GS010, is a recombinant AAV2-based gene therapy for the treatment of Leber Hereditary Optic Neuropathy, or LHON, and is currently in Phase III clinical trials.
-We expect to report top-line data from our two most advanced Phase III clinical trials for GS010 in 2018.
+We reported top-line data from our first Phase III clinical trial REVERSE in April 2018, and expect to report top-line results of our second Phase III trial RESCUE in the third quarter of 2018.
 Our second most advanced product candidate, GS030, for the treatment of Retinitis Pigmentosa, or RP, is currently in a Phase I/II trial.
 We expect to treat the first subject in this orphan family of diseases in the second quarter of 2018.